upm-developers/upm-server/doc/Home.md

 When the server sees that the user wants to copy a package into the server, it looks if the package name has an entry in the package-password list, if not, generate password, add it to list, send to user, else, ask for password, compare._
+_Implemenation proposal:
+When copying the package into the server, add it to the package-url list_

 ## Checked packages